alperakcan/libhthread/README.md

 hthread is a thread error detector and helper library with synchronization errors detection support for c/c++ programs that use the pthreads.

-hthread is a lightweight thread error detector and helper library with synchronization error detection support, specifically designed for embedded systems.
+hthread is a lightweight tool for detecting synchronization errors in c/c++ applications, specifically designed for embedded systems.

 main use case may include embedded systems where <a href="http://valgrind.org">valgrind</a> -
 <a href="http://valgrind.org/docs/manual/drd-manual.html">drd</a>, or